q2ebanking/boa-constrictor/docs/index.md

 ﻿---
 layout: page
-title: "Boa Constrictor"
+title: "Boa Constrictor: The .NET Screenplay Pattern"
 permalink: /
 ---

 # Boa Constrictor: The .NET Screenplay Pattern

 Hello!
 First doc page, now with frontmatter!
+Should be all fixed.